 How Does Pain Management Work?

-Managing your chronic pain with the help of a doctor is important because your doctor can determine what the issue is in terms of what is causing your chronic pain and create a pain management plan accordingly.
+Managing your chronic pain with the help of a doctor is essential.
+Your doctor can determine what the issue is in terms of what is causing your chronic pain and create a pain management plan accordingly.
 The plan that your doctor creates will help to manage this pain in a way that won’t interfere with your life.

 Everyone deserves to be happy without suffering from excruciating pain.
-The possibilities are endless for those that don’t have to worry about the hinderance of chronic pain getting in the way of their comfort and happiness.
+The possibilities are endless for those that don’t have to worry about the hinderance of chronic pain.

 Approximately 80% of Americans will experience chronic pain at some point in their lives, and 10% of the world’s population suffers from lower back pain, particularly.
 Back pain is especially prevalent amongst Americans, which has caused Americans to spend at least $50 billion annually on treatment for their back pain.

 The numbers don’t lie.
-This is an epidemic that has created a significant catalyst for the rise of opioid addiction and the massive increase of deaths and injuries as a result of people abusing these medications.
-And although medication is often a necessary form of treating chronic pain, it’s not a singular method.
+Chronic pain is an epidemic that has created a significant catalyst for the rise of opioid addiction and the massive increase of deaths and injuries as a result of people abusing these medications.
+And although medication is often a necessary form of treating chronic pain, it’s not the only method.
 It can’t just stand on its own to treat someone’s pain.
 It needs to accompany other methods of treatment to suitably alleviate and manage someone’s pain levels.

-The medical professionals at The Medical Centre of Lehigh Acres can help you to properly manage your chronic pain from our primary care point of view so that you can get your life back.
+The medical professionals at The Medical Centre of Lehigh Acres can help you to properly manage your chronic pain so that you can get your life back.
 Don’t let pain prevent you from accomplishing everything that you want in life.
 Take a stand against chronic pain now.
-A referral to an excellent pain management physician may be considered as an option to resolve your condition.
+A referral to an excellent pain management physician may be an option to resolve your condition.
 So call us today to speak with a doctor about what pain management options will work best for you.